 - i.
-In accordance with FLSA, employees will be paid overtime for any hours worked in excess of forty (40) hours in a seven-day FLSA period that are part of their regular schedule. - ii.
+In accordance with FLSA, employees assigned to the Police Department Communications Center, Police Department Records Bureau, and the Jail will be allowed to work a 3-12 schedule, with a normal full-time work schedule consisting of three weeks with thirty-seven (37) hours and a fourth week with forty-nine (49) hours.
+In the week where the regular schedule consists of forty-nine (49) hours, premium pay (half-time) will be paid as special compensation on the nine hours over forty (40) hours.
+Any work performed outside an employee's regular schedule shall be considered overtime and compensated pursuant to Article VIII, Section F Overtime Pay. - ii.
 In accordance with Article VIII, Section A.5.E. and Section F, any hours worked in excess of regularly scheduled hours shall constitute overtime, except when shifts to the employee's schedule within the employee's FLSA period are made by mutual agreement as provided for in this Article VIII, Section A.5.E and Section F below.